Last updated March 2, 2021, 5:47 PM EST

 Which countries are affected by U.S. travel restrictions?

-Individuals who were physically present in the following countries in the 14 days immediately prior to their arrival in the U.S. are barred from entering the U.S.: Austria, Belgium, Brazil, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Iran, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, and United Kingdom.
+Individuals who were physically present in the following countries in the 14 days immediately prior to their arrival in the U.S. are barred from entering the U.S.: Austria, Belgium, Brazil, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Iran, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, South Africa, Spain, Sweden, Switzerland, and United Kingdom.